Mortgage Loan With Unsatisfied Judgment Lending Guidelines

 - We require that the judgment debtor ( the mortgage loan borrower ) has entered into a payment agreement with the judgment creditor if the judgment cannot be paid at closing

-- There is no minimum dollar amount that is required on a written payment agreement with the judgment creditor: That agreement is between judgment debtor and judgment creditor
+- There is no minimum dollar amount that is required on a written payment agreement with the judgment creditor: That agreement is between the judgment debtor and the judgment creditor

-- 3 months of timely payments is required before borrowers with judgments can qualify for FHA Loans
+- 3 months of timely payments are required before borrowers with judgments can qualify for FHA Loans

-- Home Buyers with judgments should address issue as soon as possible
+Home Buyers with judgments should address the issue as soon as possible.

 Deleting Judgments Off Credit Report